Early voting begins in Georgia amid pandemic

 He says new ballot marking machines and the digital scanner that records the vote are being sanitized frequently and voters (who initially need to fill out some paperwork with a pen and then use a stylist on the ballot marking device) are being given a pen with a stylist at the other end and that voter will be the only one to use it.

-“This will be your personal stylist and pen and it won’t be re-used in this election,” said McRae.
-He says after this election cycle all these devices will be sanitized for use at some future point.
+“This will be your personal stylist and pen and it won’t be reused in this election,” said McRae, adding that after this election cycle, all of the devices will be sanitized for future use.

-He says staff has worked long hours and the preparation has not been easy but he feels confident they can safely serve voters who show up in person.
+He says staff members have worked long hours and the preparation has not been easy, but he feels confident they can safely serve voters who show up in person.

 “We hope lines won’t be too long and hope it will be an offset by all the absentee ballots coming in,” said McRae.

-He also told reporters that the Secretary of State’s office has sanctioned use of a special drop off box for absentee ballots for those who don’t want to mail them.
+He also told reporters that the secretary of state’s office has sanctioned the use of a special drop off box for absentee ballots for those who don’t want to mail them.
 McRae says the secure container was installed Monday morning at the Board of Elections on Eisenhower Drive.

 1) McRae also said questions over a paper “sleeve” included in the packet have been resolved by the Secretary of State.
 The “sleeve” is okay to use in terms of placing your ballot inside.
 Then put the sleeve into the outside envelope and mail it.